joshuaccl/faraday_future/README.md

 To run the simple GUI which displays information on the California cities included in the ca.json file enter:

 `python q6.py`

+## q7.txt and q7.jpg

+Image containing the answer to question 7.
+The justification of the solution is contained in q7.txt.